aphiria/aphiria/src/Http/Formatting/Serialization/README.md

 <h2 id="introduction">Introduction</h2>

 By default, PHP does not have any way to serialize and deserialize POPO objects.
-This library gives that functionality with an easy-to-use, flexible syntax.
+Opulence provides this functionality without bleeding into your code.
+The best part is that you don't have to worry about how to (de)serialize nested objects - Opulence does it for you.
 Once your [contracts](#contracts) are set up, serializing an object is as easy as:

 ```php
 $user = new User(123, 'foo@bar.com');